mxhert/renn-blog/content/about.md

   <h3>What You'll Find Here</h3>
   <ul>
     <li>Professionally cleaned <strong>3D scans of OEM parts</strong>, ready for use in CAD</li>
-    <li><strong>Instant downloads</strong> in formats like STL and OBJ</li>
     <li><strong>Sample scan</strong> available for free so you can try before you buy</li>
     <li>A few <strong>BMW E30 parts</strong> still in stock from when it all started</li>
   </ul>
-  <p>Every scan is created with attention to detail and real-world usability in mind.
-No junk data.
-No over-compressed files.
-No scan spam.</p>

 <br>